 Board of Directors

 Professor Conklin is a cultural and medical anthropologist at Vanderbilt University specializing in the ethnography of indigenous peoples of lowland South America (Amazonia).
 Her research focuses on the anthropology of the body, religion and ritual, health and healing, death and mourning, the politics of indigenous rights, and ecology, environmentalism, and cultural and religious responses to climate change.
 She teaches courses on anthropological theory, medicine and healing, indigenous peoples, and environmental issues.
-Beth serves as a curriculum advisor to Sustainable Summer.

 Katherine is a corporate attorney at Quora with experience serving on the board of directors or as pro bono counsel for various educational non-profit organizations.
 Katherine formerly practiced law at at Davis Polk & Wardwell, and holds a B.A. in English from Yale University and J.D./LL.M. in International and Comparative Law from Duke University School of Law.
 She has studied and worked in Europe and East Asia and loves rock climbing.
 She is also currently on the board of the Outdoor Alliance.

 Kiska is the Experiential Programs Coordinator at Sonoma Academy, where she also previously taught Spanish.
 Her professional experience in education also includes field work at Americorps, community-based nonprofits, and public schools.
 Kiska also previously led multiple global learning programs for Sustainable Summer and helped develop curriculum and staff training for field staff.
 Kiska has a Bachelor’s Degree from the University of Colorado at Boulder and is a Master’s candidate at the School for International Training.